Constraint

 given [V]: Constraint[Int, Greater[V]] with

-override inline def test(value: Int): Boolean = value > constValue[V]
+override inline def test(inline value: Int): Boolean = value > constValue[V]

 override inline def message: String = "Should be greater than " + stringValue[V]